From seeing Dippy the Diplodocus on tour to coming face-to-face with a roaring T Rex, these UK days out are perfect for dinosaur fans

 Dippy may be on tour, replaced by a whale in his former location, but this iconic London museum still has a roaring T Rex, plus many fossils and specimens on display.

-Kids can explore life-sized models of famous Isle of Wight dinosaurs, including the ferocious predator Neovenator.
-Plus, there’s a robotic dinosaur, which they control.
+Kids can explore life-size models of famous Isle of Wight dinosaurs, including the ferocious predator Neovenator.
+Plus, there’s a robotic dinosaur, which they can control themselves.

 There’s plenty for young visitors to do at this double attraction in Milton Keynes.
 Reptile fans can explore the Lost World of the Living Dinosaurs, where 32 different kinds of animatronic dinosaurs roar and move around the park.

-A herd of life-sized dinosaurs, including a Tyrannosaurus rex, Stegosaurus and Triceratops waits on the woodland trail at this Norwich adventure park.
+A herd of life-size dinosaurs, including a T Rex, Stegosaurus and Triceratops, wait on the woodland trail at this Norwich adventure park.
 Budding palaeontologists can dig for fossils and bones.

 Photography by GeoPictures.net

 The stars of this Brecon Beacons attraction may be the three limestone caves that draw visitors from miles around – but the highlight for dinosaur fans is above ground.